-- Functional Description: The goal of Cartolabe is to build a visual map representing the scientific activity of an institution/university/domain from published articles and reports.
+Functional Description: The goal of Cartolabe is to build a visual map representing the scientific activity of an institution/university/domain from published articles and reports.
 Using the HAL Database, Cartolabe provides the user with a map of the thematics, authors and articles .
-ML techniques are used for dimensionality reduction, cluster and topics identification, visualisation techniques are used for a scalable 2D representation of the results. - News of the Year: This year, Cartolabe was applied to the Grand Debat dataset (3M individual propositions from french Citizen, see https://cartolabe.fr/map/debat).
+ML techniques are used for dimensionality reduction, cluster and topics identification, visualisation techniques are used for a scalable 2D representation of the results.

+Cartolabe has in particular been applied to the Grand Debat dataset (3M individual propositions from french Citizen, see https://cartolabe.fr/map/debat).
 The results were used to test both the scaling capabilities of Cartolabe and its flexibility to non-scientific and non-english corpuses.
 We also Added sub-map capabilities to display the result of a year/lab/word filtering as an online generated heatmap with only the filtered points to facilitate the exploration.
+Cartolabe has also been applied in 2020 to the COVID-19 kaggle publication dataset (Cartolabe-COVID project) to explore these publications.